-Some indicators - C1-C7, E1 and H1 and H6 - have an additional binary flag variable that can be either 0 or 1.
-For C1-C7 and H1 this corresponds to the geographic scope of the policy.
+Some indicators - C1-C7, E1 and H1, H6, and H7- have an additional binary flag variable that can be either 0 or 1.
+For C1-C7, H1 and H6 this corresponds to the geographic scope of the policy.
 For E1, this flag variable corresponds to the sectoral scope of income support.
+For H7, this flag variable corresponds to whether the individual or government is funding the vaccination.